s-r-e-e-r-a-j/HashRipper/README.md

 #  HashRipper

-**HashRipper** is a powerful and fast multi-threaded hash cracking tool written in Python.
-It supports over 17+ popular hash algorithms including NTLM, MD5, SHA variants, BLAKE2, and more.
+**HashRipper** is a powerful and fast multi-threaded ethical hacking tool written in Python for cracking hashes.
+It supports over 17+ popular hash algorithms, including NTLM, MD5, SHA variants, BLAKE2, and more.
 HashRipper uses a dictionary-based attack and concurrent threading to crack hashes efficiently.
+It is intended for CTFs (Capture The Flag competitions), penetration testing, cybersecurity research, and educational purposes only.

 ---